-According to Article 6.6.1.2.1, for flexural members with shear connectors provided throughout their entire length and with concrete deck reinforcement satisfying the provisions of Article 6.10.1.7, flexural stresses and stress ranges applied to the composite section at the fatigue limit state may be computed assuming the concrete deck to be effective for both positive and negative flexure.
+According to Article 6.6.1.2.1, for flexural members with shear connectors provided throughout their entire length and with concrete deck reinforcement satisfying the provisions of Article 6.10.1.7, flexural stresses and stress ranges applied to the composite section at the fatigue limit state at all sections in the member may be computed assuming the concrete deck to be effective for both positive and negative flexure.
 Shear connectors are assumed along the entire length of the girder in this example.
 Earlier computations were made to ensure that the longitudinal concrete deck reinforcement satisfies the provisions of Article 6.10.1.7.
 Therefore, the concrete deck will be effective in computing all stresses and stress ranges applied to the composite section in the subsequent fatigue calculations.

 The stress range $\gamma(\Delta f)$ at the longitudinal flange stiffener weld termination due to the factored fatigue load (factored by the specified 1.50 load factor for the FATIGUE I load combination) is computed using the properties of the short-term composite section as follows.
-Note that, for simplicity, the stress range is conservatively calculated at Section 1-2, 1.75 feet from the termination of the flange stiffener, and has an unstiffened bottom flange thickness of 0.6875 inches.
+Note that, for simplicity, the stress range is conservatively calculated at Section 1-2, 1.75 feet from the termination of the flange stiffener, which has an unstiffened bottom flange thickness of 0.6875 inches.

-At section 1-2 the unfactored fatigue bending moments are as follows:
+At Section 1-2, the unfactored fatigue live load bending moments are as follows: